 Unit description and Key Contacts

-- ICU + Coronary Care Unit: maximum capacity of 6 ‘packages’ – that is, 6 ICU patients, or up to 12 HDU or CCU patients.
+- ICU + Coronary Care Unit: maximum capacity of 6 ‘packages’ 24/7 with 7 packages available Monday to Friday – that is, 6 ICU patients, or up to 12 HDU or CCU patients.
 An ICU patient is nursed 1:1, where HDU or CCU is 2:1 – being ventilated, on renal replacement therapy, and a variety of other indications will result in a patient being ICU rather than HDU, and generally you will have a mix of both

 UNIT STAFF MEMBERS – KEY CONTACTS